Learn Where You May Thrive

 Focus 2 will help you in these five areas:

-1. Career Readiness
+1. Career planning

 Assesses students’ involvement and introduces activities that support career and education decision making.
 Career Readiness establishes the baseline.
 Includes the student’s self described career and educational goals, academic strengths and weaknesses, career planning status, and personal development needs